 Blacktail deer hunting in Washington State

-As we mentioned earlier in this piece, Washington is home to the Boone & Crockett world record for a typical blacktail, a 182 2/8-inch monster that's big enough to make some whitetails look small!
+As we mentioned earlier in this piece, western Washington is home to the Boone & Crockett world record for a typical blacktail, a 182 2/8-inch monster that's big enough to make some whitetails look small!
 Deer like that are rare, but we can dream can't we?

 Again, licensing isn't cheap here if you're a non-resident, but there are some giant bucks to be found.